krackram20/Colombia-heatmaps/README.md

 # Colombia-heatmaps
-Shiny app to create heatmap plots of Colombia
+Shiny app to create heatmap plots of Colombia by department